White House (Rock Hill, South Carolina): Andrew Hutchison White

 Son of George and Ann White.
 After the Civil War, he became an entrepreneur.
 During the town incorporation battle, he sided with his mother against incorporation.
 He was one of the seven people to sign a counterpetition in 1870 against incorporation.

 Historic Rock Hill

 Historic Rock Hill is a 501(c)3 non-profit organization which owns, restored, and manages the White Home.
 Historic Rock Hill's headquarters is also located on the second floor of the building.
 The mission of Historic Rock Hill is to "preserve and protect the historic resources of Rock Hill, South Carolina and enhance the livability of its historic areas."
 Historic Rock Hill works to preserve buildings of historical significance to the town of Rock Hill.
 It also educates the public about Rock Hill's history and collects historic documents, photographs, and personal accounts.

 Historic Rock Hill purchased the White Home in 2005 and spent five years restoring the property.
 Today it features exhibits on the White family and Rock Hill.

+Present

+Today, The White Home primarily serves as a wedding and event venue.
+If you're interested in the historical side of things, Historic Rock Hill offers self-guided tours of The White Home by appointment only.